Business Impact

 • Establish a dedicated channel for privacy questions and complaints from users: Provide a specific point of contact for users to raise privacy concerns, enhancing trust and transparency.

-11. Audit and Compliance Checks
+11. Audit and compliance checks

 Finally, after it’s all done, don’t forget to maintain the effort you have made and stay consistent.
 You can do this by: